gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

 ## Abstract

 ## Key Takeaways

 - Practical ways to demonstrate the benefits of type annotations
-- Overview of a tool ecosystem for
+- Overview of a tool ecosystem for teaching about types in Python
--
--
+- Introduction to a GitHub-based workflow for creating projects and examinations
+- Suggestions for ways to empirically study the benefits of type annotations
+- A wishlist of features for enhancing the usability of type checks for learners

 ## Talk Outline

-### Introduction
+### Demonstrating the Benefits

-- Definition of flaky tests
-- Impact on software maintenance
-- Brief overview of the "flaky test fiasco"
+- Courses from which lessons arise
+    - Software engineering
+    - Algorithm analysis
+- Use tools that benefit from type annotations
+    - FastAPI
+    - Typer
+    - Hypothesis
+    - Pydantic
+    - LSP in VSCode

 ### The Scale of the Problem